 Formerly known as 'Carnmoney-Castlereagh 110 kV Circuit Uprate/Reconfiguration'.
-The driver for this project is security of supply.
-The existing conductor on the Castlereagh - Carnmoney 110 kV double circuit is due for replacement due to the age of the assets.
-SONI is currently considering options for this work.
+The driver for this project Is security of supply.
+The existing conductor on the Castlereagh - Carnmoney 110 kV double circuit is due for replacement due to the condition of the assets.
 The preliminary preferred option is to install a 4th interbus transformer at Castlereagh and establish a 110 kV cable connection between Hannahstown and Castlereagh substations through Belfast city centre.
 This will enable removal of the existing 110 kV double circuit between Carnmoney and Castlereagh.
-SONI is currently preparing a request for funding for this option, which will be considered by the Utility Regulator.
 We will undertake full stakeholder engagement as part of our work to finalise the choice of preferred solution and subsequent process to obtain any consents that are required.
 We anticipate that this will be a phased project and that elements will be completed before the final completion of the project.
-The estimated cost of this project has increased from £28.5 million to £37.4 million due to inflation and an increase in the scope of the project.
-The estimated completion date of this project has changed due to the increase in scope.
-Previous estimated completion: Winter 2024 inflation and an improved understanding of project scope.
-It is expected that several sections of this circuit will be undergrounded.
-The estimated completion date of this project has changed due to the change in scope and reprioritisation of projects within existing resources.
+The estimated cost of this project has increased from £37.4 million to £39.6 million due to inflation and an increase in the scope of the project.
+The estimated completion date of this project has been updated.

-Part 2 - Eden-Carnmoney 110 kV Circuit Uprate/Reconfiguration
+Part 2-- Eden-Carnmoney 110 kV Circuit Uprate/Reconfiguration